 Do they actually see much use?

-As mentioned above, military forces the world-over use bullpup rifles to this day.
-They’re designed for close-quarters work in enclosed spaces like abandoned houses or bunkers.
 The United States has yet to formally adopt bullpup weapons but they certainly have proven their viability in military operations.

 Outside of the armed forces, bullpups are often embraced by everyday citizens for home defense.
 They are more accurate than standard shotguns and easier to maneuver as well.